+1. Pressures

+2. Past

+3. Personality

+4. Provocation

+5. Plans

+Did this exercise help you to better understand the person who hurt you?

+GIVE AN ALTRUISTIC GIFT OF FORGIVENESS

+GIVE AN ALTRUISTIC GIFT OF FORGIVENESS Forgiveness is a gift

+AUC ORC

-1. Pressures 2.
-Past 3.
-Personality 4.
-Provocation 5.
-Plans Did this exercise help you to better understand the person who hurt you?
-GIVE AN ALTRUISTIC GIFT OF FORGIVENESS Forgiveness is a gift Forgiveness is a gift Forgiveness is a gift you can choose to give, or you can choose not to give.
+Forgiveness is a gift you can choose to give, or you can choose not to give.
 It's up to you.

+XITO XSI

 Think about a time when you did something wrong and needed forgiveness.
-Write description of the event.
+Write a description of the event.
 Think about what you wanted.
-Think about what you truly need on a deep level.
-If you were granted forgiveness for what happened, think about how it felt to receiv forgiveness.
+Think about what you truly need

+on a deep level.

+If you were granted forgiveness for what happened, think about how it felt to receive forgiveness.
 Write a summary of what happened.
+Think about how great it felt to be

+forgiven.

-Think about how great it felt to b forgiven.
-SOME THINGS YOU CAN TRY IN ORDER TO HOLD ON TO FORGIVENESS WHEN YOU ARE IT THE MIDST OF REMEMBERING THE HURT.
+SOME THINGS YOU CAN TRY IN ORDER TO HOLD ON TO FORGIVENESS WHEN YOU ARE IN

+THE MIDST OF REMEMBERING THE HURT.